-In the Zhongnan Hospital of Wuhan University in China, Zhiyong Peng is working tensely as his country is facing the fast-spreading coronavirus (2019-nCoV) outbreak.
+In the Zhongnan Hospital of Wuhan University in China, Zhiyong Peng is working tensely as his country is facing the fast-spreading coronavirus (SARS-CoV-2) outbreak.

 “I’ve spent almost all my time here at the hospital,” said Peng, who heads the hospital’s department of critical care medicine and is a former fellow at the University of Pittsburgh.
 “We’re seeing a total number of cases reaching 28,000 and about half of the patients are from Wuhan.
 And it looks like we have some time before we reach the peak.”